 Free T3 is rarely assessed by mainstream medical professionals, but it can provide very helpful information on which to base clinical treatment decisions since it is the ACTIVE form of thyroid hormone; free T4 is converted into free T3 as needed to provide adequate hormone regulation.
 When the body requires more energy, or needs to manage weight, or regulate menstrual/circadian cycles, free T3 is the hormone that the body uses to increase energy, improve weight, or regulate cycles.
 Normal free T3 levels range is 2.0 – 4.4 pg/mL while OPTIMAL levels range from 3.8 – 4.4 pg/mL.
 Prescribing liothyronine, T3, is a very effective method of treating T3 levels AND patient symptoms; however, because T3 can be a cardiac stimulant, it is VITAL/IMPERATIVE/ESSENTIAL to monitor vital signs REGULARLY.
 Keeping a record of vital signs is important so we can SEE early signs of cardiac stimulation IF it’s going to happen.
 It isn’t real common, but it can occur, especially as the dose of liothyronine is increased over time.

 While some thyroid experts compare free T3 to fuel or gas for hormonal regulation, they liken reverse T3 to the brakes of this system.
 Reverse T3 acts to slow metabolism, reduce energy production, or otherwise act like brakes to thyroid hormone regulation; our bodies always have systems in place to speed/cause/stimulate a processes, but we also have opposing systems in place to slow/stop/depress the same processes.
 Thyroid balance is quite intriguing and can be very delicate to manage, especially when imbalance in any ONE of these hormones creates imbalances in the processes involved, triggering physical symptoms that impact normal life.
 Reverse T3 is produced from the same free T4 that is used to make free T3 – it’s a balancing act for sure.
-Normal reverse T3 range is 9.2 -24 ng/dL, but OPTIMAL level is less than 15 ng/dL.
+Normal reverse T3 range is 9.2 -24 ng/dL, but OPTIMAL level for thos ON THYROID meds is 10-12 ng/dL and for those NOT on thyroid meds, ideal is AROUND 15 ng/dL, but not really higher than 18-20 ng/dL.
 Knowing the ratio of free T3/reverse T3 can also help us see an imbalance in hormone levels.
 Calculate the ratio by dividing the numbers; the ratio should be less than 0.2.
 A higher ratio indicates too much reverse T3 as compared to free T3; once you know this ratio, you can work on improving both levels – either raising free T3 or lowering reverse T3 by reducing T4 intake.

 The antibodies that we prescribers should order to determine auto-immune dysregulation of the thyroid include the thyroglobulin antibody and the thyroid peroxidase antibody; both of these should be as near zero as possible; reference ranges are less than 0.9 IU/mL and less than 34 IU/mL respectively.
 Any elevation in these levels is indicative of an autoimmune process within the body, known as Hashimoto’s.
 Grave’s hyperthyroidism can be tested with a TSI blood test.